Palais du Papes

 The inner garden of St André, not the garden of the abbaye of Saint-André, those are next to this garden.

-Here some pictures of the Abbay garden, not a Crossbow location as far as we know, but wonderful to visit!
+Here some pictures of the Abbay garden, no Crossbow location as far as we know.
+Wonderful to visit!

 After a career of jurist and adviser of the King of France, Philippe the 4th Philippe Le Bel, Étienne Aubert is appointed bishop of Noyon then of Clermont and finally Cardinal.
 From this appointment and before becoming Pope under the name of Innocent the 4th, Étienne Aubert buys on the right bank of the Rhône an area to beat cereal situated on a small rocky rise which belonged to the abbey Saint-André to Villeneuve-lès-Avignon.
 He builds there his Cardinal residence.
 At the death of Clément the 6th, Étienne Aubert is elected a Pope under the name of Innocent the 6th on December 18th, 1352.
 But this appointment did not take place without difficulties: indeed the Cardinals suggested at first to appoint Jean Birel, general of the Carthusian monks, who, In his great humility, declined this offer Since this election, Innocent the 6th buys several neighboring plots of land east of his palace.
 He builds the “Grand Tinel” (i.e. the reception hall) and the chapel Saint-Jean-Baptiste which are decorated by the artist Matteo Giovannetti.